metrotranscom/doorway/tasks/import-listings/README.md

 ### Running the import

-From this directory, run this command to build an image that can run the import task.
+From within this directory, run the command below to build an image that can run the import task.
 This will build a local image named `doorway/import-listings` with the tag `run`.

 `docker build --target run -t doorway/import-listings:run .`